-One of the key mechanisms that dominates the void growth is the interaction between the void and a nearby prismatic dislocation loop (\citeauthor{LUBARDA2004dislocation_emission}, \citeyear{LUBARDA2004dislocation_emission}).
-Several analytical methods have been proposed to model the interaction and its relation to void growth, such as \citeauthor{AHN2006micromechanics_PDL_emission} (\citeyear{AHN2006micromechanics_PDL_emission}).
-In this section, we couple our image stress solver to a DD code DDLab (\citeauthor{cai2006NSDD}, \citeyear{cai2006NSDD}) to demonstrate the capabilities of our approach.
+One of the key mechanisms of void growth is the interaction between the void and a nearby prismatic dislocation loop (PDL) (\citeauthor{LUBARDA2004dislocation_emission}, \citeyear{LUBARDA2004dislocation_emission}).
+Several analytical methods have been proposed to model this interaction and its relation to void growth, such as \citeauthor{AHN2006micromechanics_PDL_emission} (\citeyear{AHN2006micromechanics_PDL_emission}).
+In this section, we couple our image stress solver to a DD simulation program, DDLab (\citeauthor{cai2006NSDD}, \citeyear{cai2006NSDD}), to demonstrate the capabilities of our approach.

 The coupling between our solver and the DD simulation is achieved as follows.
-In every iteration, we let DDlab export the stress field of the dislocation and calculate the traction force on the void surface.
+In every iteration, we let DDlab export the stress field of the dislocation in an infinite medium and calculate the traction force on the void surface.
 We then feed the negative traction force as the boundary condition to spherical harmonics solver to obtain the image stress solution $\bm{\sigma}^{\rm img}$.
 Finally, we evaluate the Peach-Koehler forces acting on the dislocation segments and add their contributions to the nodal forces calculated by DDlab, and let the DD simulation evolve.

 We performed two DD simulations of a PDL in the neighborhood of the void, with the loop radius $\rho_0 = 0.75\,r_0$ (the loop is smaller than the void) and $\rho_0 = 1.2\,r_0$ (the loop is larger than the void).
-The elastic properties for the medium are $\mu=$\SI{52.5}{GPa}, $\nu=1/3$ (iron).
+The elastic properties for the medium are $\mu = 52.5$ {GPa}, $\nu = 1/3$, same as in Section~\ref{sec:case_void_disl_interaction}.
 We only consider the glide motion of the loop so that the loop radius remains constant in the simulation.
 In addition, we do not consider the applied stress $\bm{\sigma}^{\rm app}$ and only consider the effect of the image stress $\bm{\sigma}^{\rm img}$ on the dislocation loop.